GonzaloMaso/VItA/README.md

     make
     make install

 For parallel compilation with N threads, switch the command "make" by "make -jN", e.g., to parallelise with 8 threads execute "make -j8".
-Note that the "make" command will take more than 30 minutes as is also installing VTK 8.1 (a dependency of this library).
+Note that the "make" command may take more than 30 minutes as is also installing VTK 8.1 (a dependency of this library).